 - enough baby food for one and a half servings per baby, PLUS a baby spoon for each baby

-- first aid kit (antibiotic spray, band-aids, packet of Advil for you, $20 cash and insurance card copies for you and the twins, along with emergency phone numbers.
+- first aid kit (antibiotic spray, band-aids, a packet of Advil for you, $20 cash, and insurance card copies for you and the twins, along with emergency phone numbers.
 You can get a somewhat complete first aid kit called Diaper Bag Buddy if you like for your diaper bag for twins)

 - hand sanitizer and more hand sanitizer